Create a Website Account - Manage notification subscriptions, save form progress and more.

-This fall, the Park Board is investing $500,000 in outdoor court resurfacing at Cooper Tennis Complex, on the heels of $600,000 of indoor court renovations financed by donation from the Cooper Family Foundation in 2019.
+In Fall 2022, the Park Board invested $500,000 in outdoor court resurfacing at Cooper Tennis Complex, on the heels of $600,000 of indoor court renovations financed by donation from the Cooper Family Foundation in 2019.

 The 127-acre Cooper Park was established in 1983 on land donated by the late Harry Cooper and his family.
 Cooper Park and is now the largest sports development in the Park Board system, including Lake Country Soccer (opened in 1984), Cooper Youth Baseball Complex (opened 1988), Killian Softball Complex (acquired in 1994), Cooper Tennis Complex (opened 1994), as well as a walking trail and extensive playground.
 Cooper Park currently plays a primary role in hosting more than 50 regional, state and national tournaments a year in Springfield.
 Download a project fact sheet here.

 For naming rights and sponsorship opportunities at Cooper Park, contact Parks Administration at 417-864-1329.
 For soccer sponsorship opportunities, contact John Markey at Lake Country Soccer at 417-862-3211.